 As 2025 starts, France will educate the public about online casinos.
 The UK, Germany, and Italy have already established rules for online casinos, making gambling safer and bringing in more government money.

 The European Gaming and Betting Association says France’s online casino market could make €1.5 billion a year.
-This shows how much money could be made if online casinos are legal.
+This shows how much money could be made if online casinos were legal.
 With illegal sites making €748 million to €1.5 billion in 2023, a legal market is very appealing.

 France’s move might inspire other EU countries to think about online casinos.
 As online gambling grows in the EU, more countries might join in.
 They’ll need to balance making money with keeping players safe.